-In this post I am going to discuss this issue from the point of view of psychoanalysis and attachment theory.
-To know how to find the right partner you need to know something about how people really choose their partners.
-I will try to help you start asking what I hope are the questions that matter.
+In this post I am going to discuss how to choose the right partner from the point of view of psychoanalysis and attachment theory.
+To know how to find the right partner you need to know something about what goes into partner choice.
+I will try to help you start asking what I hope are the questions that matter

 The reason that finding the right partner is often so difficult is this: like many choices in our lives, picking a mate is partly based on unconscious decision making.
 The idea that we do not not fully know ourselves, that we make decisions for reasons we cannot explain, is very hard to accept for many people.
 However, strings of unsuccessful relationships bring people to my counselling and relationship counselling practice (at Earls Court, Kensington by the way).
 In very distraught states, they wonder why they can’t find the right partner and worse they believe they never will.
 There is a point at which this cannot be ignored.
 This should be our starting point.
 We don’t know everything about ourselves.

 One form of unconscious knowledge is what psychologists call “procedural” or “implicit”, or what I call the “riding-a-bike-unconscious”.
 This involves knowledge or beliefs that are outside of awareness, have been laid down very early in life, and can never be recalled in the form of memories (because we can only do that at about 4 or 5 years of age).
 They are more like models that help us navigate our social world letting us know what is OK and what is not.
 If I asked you to tell me how you ride a bike you probably would be able to say very little, although you know how to do it.
 However, you can become aware of these rules, usually with the help of another person.

 Examples of unconscious beliefs about ourselves/others/the world that cause trouble:

 If I show anger I will make others angry and will be punished